Motorcyclist dies after being hit by van in north Delhi | Law-Order

 - India

-A 24-year-old helper-cum-cook at a five star hotel died when he was hit by a pickup van after he slipped while trying to save a dog in north Delhi's Wazirabad area, police said on Friday.
+A 24-year-old helper-cum-cook at a five star hotel died when he was hit by a pickup van after his motorcycle slipped while he tried to save a dog in north Delhi's Wazirabad area, police said on Friday.

 The deceased has been identified as Rahul, a resident of Biharipur, they said.